 Let’s assume the national base beneficiary premium is $31.50 a month.
 Your penalty would be $30 x .48 = $14.40.

 Now, if your drug plan has a $10 monthly part D premium, you would be paying $24.40 a month for your drug plan.
-That $14.40 would stay with you no matter the drug plan you select.
+That $14.40 would stay with you no matter your chosen drug plan.

 There are a few things to safeguard yourself from the Part D Late Enrollment Penalty.

 You can enroll in a Medicare prescription drug plan during your Initial Enrollment Period.
-You can choose either a Medicare stand-alone Part D plan or a Medicare Advantage that includes drug coverage.
+You can choose either a Medicare stand-alone Part D plan or a Medicare Advantage with drug coverage.

 Likewise, suppose you have creditable drug coverage, such as prescription coverage from the VA or a retiree plan.
 In that case, you can elect not to enroll in a Medicare drug plan without receiving a penalty.